-It is equally important to watch your Golden Retriever puppy taking a poop as it is to visually inspect your puppy’s poop.
+It is equally important to watch your Golden Retriever puppy taking a poop as it is to inspect the poop.
 This is especially important if your puppy’s poop is not within normal parameters.

-You may observe your dog circling excessively, scooting (dragging the bottom along the ground) or squatting frequently, or even crying out in the severe case.
+You may observe your dog circling excessively, scooting (dragging the bottom along the ground) or squatting frequently, or even crying out in severe cases.

 Other issues could be medications, stress, hormones, underlying health issues, or injuries.